Research Team

 Awards

-• Regenerative Medicine Minnesota grant, 2021-2023
+• Regenerative Medicine Minnesota grant, 2021-2023.

 Olivia L. Sirpilla

 Olivia Sirpilla is a graduate student who joined the T Cell Engineering Lab in 2021 while pursuing her doctorate degree as part of the Ph.D.
 Program's Molecular Pharmacology and Experimental Therapeutics Track at Mayo Clinic.
-Her research involves the integration of data science and wet-lab validation to enhance the precision of engineered cellular therapies.
-She hopes to utilize the lab's expertise in cellular engineering with data analytics to create novel cellular therapies and optimize current therapies by matching engineered cell characteristics to each patient's unique disease background.
+Her research involves integrating data science and wet-lab validation to enhance the precision of engineered cellular therapies.
+She hopes to use the lab's expertise in cellular engineering with data analytics to create novel cellular therapies and optimize current therapies by matching engineered cell characteristics to each patient's unique disease background.
 Her work is supported by the National Science Foundation as a 2021 Graduate Research Fellowship Program awardee.

 Olivia is passionate about patient advocacy, especially for rare, understudied and underdiagnosed diseases.
 Her love for this work started during her undergraduate studies at Walsh University, where she earned her bachelor's degree in 2020.
 Prior to joining Dr. Kenderian's lab, Olivia worked under Adam Underwood, Ph.D., at Walsh and Jeremy Prokop, Ph.D., at Michigan State University.
-Her work at Michigan State focused on the integration of bioinformatics and molecular wet lab techniques to better characterize the genetic underpinnings of systemic responses to environmental stimuli, including COVID-19.
+Her work at Michigan State focused on integrating bioinformatics and molecular wet lab techniques to better characterize the genetic underpinnings of systemic responses to environmental stimuli, including COVID-19.

 Awards

-• National Science Foundation Graduate Research Fellowship Award (NSF-GRFP), 2021
+• National Science Foundation Graduate Research Fellowship Award (NSF-GRFP), 2021.

-• Mayo Clinic Graduate School of Biomedical Sciences Dean's Fellowship: Initiative for Maximizing Student Development (IMSD), 2020
+• Mayo Clinic Graduate School of Biomedical Sciences Dean's Fellowship: Initiative for Maximizing Student Development (IMSD), 2020.

-• Cell and Molecular Physiology Section Robert Gunn Student Award finalist for Experimental Biology, 2019
+• Cell and Molecular Physiology Section Robert Gunn Student Award finalist for Experimental Biology, 2019.

-• Sigma Zeta Student Research Award, 2018
+• Sigma Zeta Student Research Award, 2018.

 Carli M. Stewart